 How Often Do Dampers Need to Be Replaced?

 Routine chimney inspections and cleanings are important steps to ensure your fireplace and chimney can operate safely and efficiently.
-During a chimney inspection, a chimney sweep can evaluate the state of your chimney damper and detect if there is an inadequate seal or rust.
+During a chimney inspection, a chimney sweep can evaluate the state of your chimney damper and detect an inadequate seal or rust.
 If your damper is not in ideal condition, you may need a chimney damper replacement.

-Trusted Chimney Damper Inspections and Repairs
+Contact Atlanta Chimney Doctor for Chimney Damper Inspections and Repairs

-Atlanta Chimney Doctor is a member of the National Chimney Sweep Guild of America and the Atlanta Better Business Bureau.
+We are members of the National Chimney Sweep Guild of America and the Atlanta Better Business Bureau.
 Additionally, all our chimney cleaners are certified by the Chimney Safety Institute of America.
 To learn more about our services or company, request a service online today.